stradichenko/PKB-theme/README.md

 # PKM-theme
+## About
 This is the supplementary theme meant for the [CMS-PKM-Blogger project](https://github.com/Stradichenko/PKM-Blogger/tree/main).
-This template is meant for a blog oriented towards a [Personal Knowledge Management (PKM)](https://www.wikiwand.com/en/Personal_knowledge_management).
+This template is meant for a blog oriented towards a [Personal Knowledge Management (PKB)](https://www.wikiwand.com/en/Personal_knowledge_base).
+The theme is inspired in some subjects of [Edward Tufte's work](https://edwardtufte.github.io/tufte-css/), the PKB, and Gwerns' [blog](https://gwern.net/).

 ## Installation
 Make sure to have [HUGO](https://gohugo.io/installation/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).